-Bulk transport by air is simply untenable for anything other than time critical supplies and personnel.
-If you need to move bulk then sea is the only answer.
+Bulk transport by air is simply untenable for anything other than time-critical supplies and personnel.
+If you need to move bulk then the sea is the only answer.

 Aid corridors are being established through the Dominican Republic and other Haitian ports but the principal port at Port Au Prince has been badly damaged.